invrainbow/codeperfect/docs/docs/getting-started.md

 :::

-When you open a folder, CodePerfect creates some internally used files inside:
+When you open a folder, CodePerfect creates some files inside for internal use:

 - `.cpproj`
 - `.cpdb`